em/gcanvas/readme.md

   ```

 * `ctx.retract` Set a small distance to retract the tool between rapid moves to overcome imperfect surface tolerances.
-This is a better alternative to ctx.top when the work surface is flat and the tool can be aligned initially to surface zero. i.e. sheet stock. (default: 0)
+This is a simpler alternative to ctx.top when the work surface is flat and the tool can be aligned initially to surface zero. i.e. sheet stock. (default: 0)

 * `ctx.feed` Sets the feedrate by sending a single F command.